Written on August 27th 2012

 There is a large open space on the first floor, where free baby and toddler classes are conducted.
 When there is not a class in action the kids can play with toys, but you have to request the staff get them out for you, unlike in other play centres where they are readily available.
 There is also a smaller playroom on the first floor suited to infants and toddlers.
 In this room the toys are laid out for you to use freely.
 There is a cot in this room for sleeping babies.

 Like all jidokans and jido centres in Saitama, there are a handful of teachers on duty, who are there to keep the environment safe, run the classes and make sure that adults and children alike are respecting the rules of the jidokan.
-They are not their to mind your children, but they are usually very helpful and friendly.
+They are not there to mind your children, but they are usually very helpful and friendly.
 Some more than others!
-Parking is free.
-It’s separated from the building itself, just a few metres, but you can walk in from the back which is safe from traffic.

 This particular jidokan is not as nice or well equipped as many others in the surrounding cities, but the classes are great.
 Also, if you live in the area, its nice to have somewhere to hang out.
 I highly recommend these type of play centres in general and the free children’s play groups and classes they run.

 The centre is open from 9.30 am to 5.30 pm Tuesday to Sunday, closed on Mondays.
 It is quite a distance from the nearest station, so a bus is advised.
-There is free parking a little bit away with a ground beside it that you can park in on busy days.
+Parking is free.
+It is separated from the building itself, just a few metres, but you can walk in from the back which is safe from traffic.